SangeethRaaj/qgen/README.md

 $ pip install -e .
 ```

-Now you can run the tool with the command `wikitrivia`.
+Now you can run the tool with the command `quesgen`.

 Advanced usage
 --------------